 The Chattooga County School System has one plan that contains all information needed and required for the improvement of the entire school.
-The Schoolwide/School Improvement Plan template is connected to the Strategic Plan initiatives of the district and also aligns with the SACS standards.
+The Schoolwide/School Improvement Plan template is connected to the Strategic Plan initiatives of the district and aligns with Cognia standards.